jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

     ./scripts/host_usage.sh localhost psql_port <db_name> <db_username> <db_password>
     ```
 - **Crontab**\
-  It is used to collect resource data usage automatically every minute and store it in host_usage table
+  It is used to collect resource data usage automatically every minute and store it in host_usage table.

   Usage:
     ```